Quantum eigenpair solver with minimal sampling overhead

-In this manuscript, we show how to solve the eigenpair problem with quantum computing, achieving exponential memory savings and runtime improvements over classical methods.
-We first review a recently introduced complete quantum eigenpair solver, which provides exponential memory advantages but often falls short in runtime compared to classical algorithms~\cite{danz2024response}.
-Building on this, we focus on a specific subset of the problem, leading to a quantum routine that closes this gap and ultimately outperforms classical alternatives in both memory and runtime.
+In this manuscript, we demonstrate how to solve the full eigenpair problem using quantum computing to achieve exponential memory savings and end-to-end runtime improvements over classical methods.
+We first review a recently introduced \gls{qpe}-based complete quantum eigenpair solver, which provides exponential memory advantages but often falls short in runtime compared to classical algorithms~\cite{danz2024response}.
+Building on this, we add amplitude amplification to focus on a relevant subset of the problem, leading to a quantum routine that closes this gap and ultimately outperforms classical alternatives in both memory and runtime.